 Small and Mighty: Zellous Hope Project

-Additionally, the group provides “Hope Vouchers” to help pay for additional necessities such as a photo ID for employment or a tire replacement for a car used for work.
+Additionally, the group provides “Hope Vouchers” to help pay for additional necessities such as a photo ID necessary for employment or a tire replacement for a car used for work.
 This volunteer-run program also provides peer advocacy and support for addiction and recovery and referrals for various services.
-Last year, with a program budget of only $3,000, Zellous Hope Project served 19 families.
-With this grant, Zellous Hope Project will increase the women served through its Hope Chest and Hope Voucher Programs from 19 to 100 families, providing them with weekly wellness checks to assure their transitions go smoothly.
+These grants are also helping the Zellous Hope Project increase the women served through its Hope Chest and Hope Voucher Programs from 19 to 100 families, providing them with weekly wellness checks to assure their transitions go smoothly.

 The Small and Mighty grants program, an outcome of the Foundation’s 100 Percent Pittsburgh organizing principle, has, as of Dec.
 2019, awarded $1.25 million to nonprofit organizations with budgets of less than $600,000.

 Zellous Hope Project has an annual operating budget of $46,000.

 To learn more about Zellous Hope Project, visit https://www.facebook.com/zelloushope/